-Apple’s fixed a ton of iPhone 6 and iPhone 6 Plus problems but a number of issues remain.
-With that in mind, we take a look at how you can fix the most common iPhone 6 problems from the comforts of your home.
+Apple’s fixed a ton of iPhone 6 and iPhone 6 Plus problems, but a number of issues remain.
+With that in mind, we want to show you how to fix the most common iPhone 6 problems in minutes.

-Its been two years since the release of the iPhone 6 and iPhone 6 Plus.
-And over those two years Apple’s worked to refine the software on board the two former flagships.
+Its been several years since the release of the iPhone 6 and iPhone 6 Plus.
+And in the years since their release, Apple’s worked to refine their software.

-The two devices received a number of important iOS 8 and iOS 9 updates and more recently they’ve been moved to Apple’s new iOS 10 operating system.
+The two devices received a number of important iOS 8, iOS 9, and iOS 10 updates and more recently they’ve moved to Apple’s iOS 11 operating system.
+Both devices are currently running iOS 11.4.1 with an upgrade to iOS 12 in the works.

-While the the iPhone 6 iOS 10 update is currently stable for us, others are running into iPhone 6 problems on Apple’s new software.
-Others continue to struggle on older iOS 9 updates and Apple’s aging iOS 8 operating system from 2014.
+While the the iPhone 6’s iOS 11 update is currently stable for us, others are running into iPhone 6 problems on Apple’s new software.
+Others continue to struggle on iOS 10, iOS 9, and in some very rare cases, iOS 8.

-Today we want to share a few iPhone 6 problems that we’ve either heard about or seen ourselves and offer fixes to those of you that need them.
-These fixes should work for iOS 8 and iOS 9.
+Today we want to share the most common iPhone 6 problems we’ve seen and offer fixes to those in need.
+These fixes should also work for iOS 8, iOS 9, or iOS 10 if for some reason you’re currently running an older operating system.

-Try these things before you take your iPhone 6 or iPhone 6 Plus down to the Geniuses at the Apple Store or a third-party repair shop.
+Try these fixes before you take your iPhone 6 or iPhone 6 Plus down to the Geniuses at the Apple Store or a third-party repair shop.

 How to Fix iPhone 6 Battery Life Problems

-Our iPhone 6 battery life is still strong but others are running into problems on iOS 10, older versions of iOS 9, and iOS 8.
+Our iPhone 6 battery life is still strong, but others are running into problems on iOS 11 and older versions of iOS.

 While it’s easy to blame your problems on a new update, there’s a good chance that it’s an app or your bad habits causing the issues.

-If you start noticing bad iPhone 6 battery life on iOS 10 or below, take a look at our list of potential fixes.
-They’ve helped us maintain solid battery life a year after the phone’s release and they will probably help you too.
+If you start noticing bad iPhone 6 battery life on iOS 11 or below, take a look at our list of potential fixes.
+They’ve helped us maintain solid battery life years after the phone’s release.

 How to Fix iPhone 6 Wi-Fi Issues